mohamedsalahudeen010/IMDB-Server/README.md

 Installation
   To run this application locally, follow these steps:
+  Clone the repository: git clone https:

+  //github.com/mohamedsalahudeen010/IMDB-Server
-  Clone the repository: git clone https://github.com/mohamedsalahudeen010/IMDB-Server Navigate to the project directory:cd .\BackEnd\
+  Navigate to the project directory:cd .\BackEnd\
   Install dependencies:
   npm install